42

 5

-• \$\begingroup\$ Haven't looked into it too much but you can save bytes in the declaration of j by replacing each comma with a space and calling split with no arguments \$\endgroup\$ Sep 23, 2015 at 20:30
+• \$\begingroup\$ Haven't looked into it too much but you can save bytes in the declaration of j by replacing each comma with a space and calling split with no arguments \$\endgroup\$ Commented Sep 23, 2015 at 20:30

 • \$\begingroup\$ I don't think you needed to do that, it's still your algorithm so I think you deserve the rep, but anyway I managed to get rid of range.
-Sadly you can't just multiply the inner list by 5 because they are all the same object and changing one changes the others :/ We beat perl (for now) though! \$\endgroup\$ Sep 23, 2015 at 21:19
+Sadly you can't just multiply the inner list by 5 because they are all the same object and changing one changes the others :/ We beat perl (for now) though! \$\endgroup\$ Commented Sep 23, 2015 at 21:19

-• \$\begingroup\$ Couldn't you eliminate 6 bytes (1 for each of the first six songs) by doing stuff like "<^><^>" => "<^>"*2? \$\endgroup\$ Sep 24, 2015 at 1:18
+• \$\begingroup\$ Couldn't you eliminate 6 bytes (1 for each of the first six songs) by doing stuff like "<^><^>" => "<^>"*2? \$\endgroup\$ Commented Sep 24, 2015 at 1:18

-• \$\begingroup\$ scs="<"*8 I don't like your Scarecrow song. \$\endgroup\$ Sep 24, 2015 at 18:59
+• \$\begingroup\$ scs="<"*8 I don't like your Scarecrow song. \$\endgroup\$ Commented Sep 24, 2015 at 18:59

 • \$\begingroup\$ When I try to run this it just halts on line 2 and never finishes. \$\endgroup\$